 2.6 Evaluating sampling and life-history relationships to consequences of added uncertainty

 For the three species types in this analysis (flatfish, gadids, and rockfish) we evaluated relationships between sampling rates and indicators of life-history traits across the uncertainty scenarios considered.
-To evaluate the relationship with sampling rates, and the consequence of added uncertainty in ISS, we present the relationship between the average ISS per age sampled and the number of ages collected.
-We present these results in order to provide a comparison with the type of results presented in Stewart and Hamel (2014).
+To evaluate the relationship with sampling rates, and the consequence of added uncertainty in ISS, we present the relationship between the average ISS per age sampled and the number of ages collected which are comparable the type of results presented in Stewart and Hamel (2014).
 To evaluate the relationship between ISS and life-history and the consequences of additional sources of uncertainty we used two indicators.
 First, we compare relative ISS after incorporating ageing error with the age range of the stocks to assess the relationship with longevity.
 Second, we compare relative ISS after incorporating growth variability with the length range of the stocks to determine if the impacts of growth variability are related to the size of the species type considered.
 Finally, we rank the relative ISS after incorporating both ageing error and growth variability across stocks (and highlighting species types) to illustrate any species type impacts on ISS after incorporating these sources of variability.

 3. Results

-While the magnitude of age composition ISS was stock and region specific, there was a consistent reduction in age composition ISS for each species types as additional sources of uncertainty were introduced in the bootstrap procedure (top panels of Figure 2, shown by region and stock in Figure S1).
+While the magnitude of age composition ISS was stock and region specific, there was a consistent reduction in age composition ISS for each species types with the introduction of additional sources of uncertainty in the bootstrap procedure (top panels of Figure 2, shown by region and stock in Figure S1).
 This reduction in age composition ISS resulted for both sex-specific (female and male) and total (combined sex) age composition ISS.
-The relative magnitude of adding ageing error compared to growth variability was species type specific (top panels Figure 2) and stock and region specific (Figure S1).
-For example, adding ageing error to rockfish age data resulted in smaller ISS on average than adding growth variability, but larger ISS for flatfish and gadids.
+The magnitude of adding ageing error compared to growth variability was species type specific (top panels Figure 2) and stock and region specific (Figure S1).
+For example, adding ageing error to rockfish age data resulted in smaller ISS on average than adding growth variability, but a larger ISS for flatfish and gadids.
 For all the species types, age composition ISS was the smallest when both ageing error and growth variability were included in the bootstrap-simulation procedure.